We love Wisemans Ferry. It is one of those no-brainer destinations.

-3. Pick Your Own Fruit
+3. Pick Your Own Fruit at Wisemans Ferry

-In summer, go to pick your own nectarines at Canoelands Orchard or buy direct the other fruits that they produce such as plums, peaches, tomatoes, passionfruit and blueberries.
+One of the best Wisemans Ferry things to do is to pick your own nectarines at Canoelands Orchard or buy direct the other fruits that they produce such as plums, peaches, tomatoes, passionfruit and blueberries.

 Watkins Orchard started in 1836.
 Mr. Mark Watkins was very kind with us.
 He spent a fair a bit of time explaining to us –with pride- the insights of how to grow mandarins.
 For example, did you know that mandarin trees need sunscreen protection to be protected, too?
 Watkins Farm produces delicious mandarins free of chemicals.